What is Credit Life and Credit Disability Insurance?

 - When purchasing credit life and disability.
 It can be included with your car loan so you don't have to come up with a large amount of money up front.

-- You will have peace of mind knowing that credit life will pay off your car loan in case of your death and in the case of a temporary or permanent disability the other will make your car payments.
+- Peace of mind knowing that credit life will pay off your car loan in case of your death and in the case of a temporary or permanent disability the other will make your car payments.

-- In the case of death or disability you will not have to worry about adding extra strain on your beneficiary having to make payments on your car.
+- In the case of death or disability you will not have to worry about adding extra strain on your family having to make payments on your car loan.

 - You're protected from losing assets and savings if you cannot repay your car loan due to illness, death or being disabled.